-Before the district can be reimbursed for an employee's salary, a current W-4 Withholding Tax Form and State of Oklahoma Loyalty Oath must be on file with the district office and the completed federal form I-9, Form OCC-6A, Notice of Personnel Action, and Form OCC-6B, Terms of At-Will Employment, must be on file with the Conservation Commission office.
+Before the district can be reimbursed for an employee's salary, current W-4 Withholding Tax Forms and the State of Oklahoma Loyalty Oath and Oath of Office must be on file with the district office.
+And, the completed federal form I-9, Form OCC-6A, Terms of At-Will Employment with signed position description, must be on file with the Conservation Commission office.